|Location:||MSRI: Baker Board Room|

 The MSRI Undergraduate Program (MSRI--UP) is a comprehensive summer program designed for undergraduate students who have completed two years of university-level mathematics courses and would like to conduct research in the mathematical sciences.
 The main objective of the MSRI-UP is to identify talented students, especially those from underrepresented groups, who are interested in mathematics and make available to them meaningful research opportunities, the necessary skills and knowledge to participate in successful collaborations, and a community of academic peers and mentors who can advise, encourage and support them through a successful graduate program.

-In 2018, MSRI-UP will focus on the core role of (linear) algebra in current research and application areas of Data Science ranging from unsupervised learning, clustering and networks, to algebraic signal processing and feature extraction, to the central role linear algebra plays in deep machine learning.
-The research program will be led by Dr. David Uminsky, Associate Professor of Mathematics and Statistics at the University of San Francisco.
+The theme of the 2018 MSRI-UP is the Mathematics of Data Science and the research leader is Dr. David Uminsky, Associate Professor of Mathematics and Statistics at the University of San Francisco.
+The research program will be focused on the core role of (linear) algebra in current research and application areas of Data Science ranging from unsupervised learning, clustering and networks, to algebraic signal processing and feature extraction, to the central role linear algebra plays in deep machine learning.
+The project topics will be driven by the areas of interest of the students (environmental, social, economic), limited only by access to relevant data.

 During the summer, each of the 18 student participants will:

 - participate in the mathematics research program under the direction of Prof. David Uminsky of the University of San Francisco, a post-doc and two graduate students

 - complete a research project done in collaboration with other MSRI-UP students

 - give a presentation and write a technical report on his/her research project

 - attend a series of colloquium talks given by leading researches in their fields